alexander-lazarov/openssl-cheat-sheet/README.md

 ## Testing SSL connections

-Run the command, depending on the protocol you want to test.
-If everything is OK, you should see output similar to this, ending with `Verify return code: 0 (ok)`:
+Run the command, depending on the protocol you want to test (make sure you're testing the right host:port).
+If everything is OK, you should see output similar to this, ending with `Verify return code: 0
+(ok)`:

 ```